-Phuket has a rich tin mining history which is reflected in the decor of The Slate, showing an unknown Phuket.
-Unlike other typical Thailand hotels, you will find lots of metal, concrete floors, and industrial touches here that are set off with jungle-y surroundings.
+Phuket has a rich tin mining history which is reflected in the decor of The Slate, showing an unknown side of Phuket.
+Unlike other typical Thailand resorts or Phuket hotels on the beach, you will find lots of metal, concrete floors, and industrial touches here that are set off with jungle-y surroundings.
 Concrete jungle meets real jungle.

 Usually, hotels this size are too big for my liking (they have 177 rooms) but luckily the property is big enough for you not to meet too many people if you don’t want to and it also has two designated adults-only pools.

 My room was a Pearl Bed Suite on the first floor.
 Because I am fancy like this, the first order upon arrival was locking myself out on the balcony.
 Have I mentioned that you cannot take me anywhere?
 Luckily housekeeping rescued me before I could contemplate climbing over the railing and giving my neighbors a fright (secretly I was very keen to try that – they make it looks so cool in the movies!).